• Skip to main content

 Below are the new words used in the example sentence.

 • rippana – 立派な (りっぱな) : a na-adjective meaning ‘outstanding’, ‘excellent’, ‘brilliant’, or such in Japanese.
-In the example, this works before “musume” to describe it.
+In the example, this works in front of musume to describe it.

 • ni – に : a case particle used to say what someone or something becomes after a change or action.
-In the example, this is used after “rippana musume” to say what “kanojo” became after the change.
+In the example, this is used after rippana musume to say what she became after the change.

 • ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
-In the example, this is used after “nat” to make its past tense form, “nat ta”, which means ‘to have become’ in Japanese.
+Probably, this is well known as a part of Japanese ta form.
+In the example, this is used after nat to make its past tense form, nat ta.

 Summary

-In this blog post, I’ve explained the definition and meanings of “musume” and its kanji character in detail based on its components.
+In this blog post, I’ve explained the definition and meanings of musume in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-• musume – 娘 (むすめ) : a noun meaning ‘daughter’ in Japanese.
-Depending on the situation and context, this can refer to a young woman.
-This noun can also work as plural.
-The left part of this kanji means ‘woman’ or ‘girl’; the right means ‘good’.
-So, this kanji character literally means a good woman or girl.
-This literal interpretation is not completely in line with the meanings, but still understandable.
-Fathers in general think their daughters are good girls.
+• musume – 娘 (むすめ) : a noun meaning a ‘daughter’ in Japanese.
+This can also work as plural.
+It’s also worth mentioning here that native speakers occasionally use this noun to refer to a young woman or women in Japanese.
+The left part of this kanji character means a ‘woman’ or ‘girl’; the right one means ‘good’.
+So, this kanji character literally means a good woman or girl in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Many fathers think that their daughters are good girls.

 Hope my explanations are understandable and helpful for Japanese learners.